Adamis Pharmaceuticals Announc - GuruFocus.com

 About Adamis Pharmaceuticals

-Adamis Pharmaceuticals Corporation is a specialty biopharmaceutical company primarily focused on developing and commercializing products in various therapeutic areas, including opioid overdose, allergy, respiratory and inflammatory disease.
-The Company’s products approved by the FDA include ZIMHI® (naloxone) Injection for the treatment of opioid overdose and SYMJEPI® (epinephrine) Injection for use in the emergency treatment of acute allergic reactions, including anaphylaxis.
+Prior to the merger, Adamis Pharmaceuticals Corporation was a specialty biopharmaceutical company primarily focused on developing and commercializing products in various therapeutic areas, including opioid overdose and allergy.
+Adamis’ products approved by the FDA include ZIMHI® (naloxone) Injection for the treatment of opioid overdose, and SYMJEPI® (epinephrine) Injection for use in the emergency treatment of acute allergic reactions, including anaphylaxis.
+As a result of the merger with DMK Pharmaceuticals, the Company is now also focused on developing novel therapies for opioid use disorder (OUD) and other important neuro-based conditions where patients are currently underserved.
+The Company believes that DMK’s technology is at the forefront of endorphin-inspired drug design with its mono, bi- and tri-functional small molecules that simultaneously modulate critical networks in the nervous system.
+DMK has a library of approximately 750 small molecule neuropeptide analogues and a differentiated pipeline that could address unmet medical needs by taking the novel approach to integrate with the body’s own efforts to regain balance of disrupted physiology.
+DMK’s lead clinical stage product candidate, DPI-125, is being studied as a potential novel treatment for OUD.
+The Company also plans to develop the compound for the treatment of moderate to severe pain.
+DMK’s other development stage product candidates include DPI-221 for bladder control problems and DPI-289 for severe end stage Parkinson’s disease.
 For additional information about Adamis Pharmaceuticals, please visit our website and follow us on Twitter and LinkedIn.

 Forward Looking Statements

 This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements are identified by terminology such as “may,” “should,” “expects,” “plans,” “anticipates,” “could,” “intends,” “target,” “projects,” “contemplates,” “believes,” “estimates,” “predicts,” “potential” or “continue” or the negative of these terms or other similar words.
 Such forward-looking statements include those that express plans, anticipation, intent, contingencies, goals, targets or future development and/or otherwise are not statements of historical fact.
-These statements relate to future events or future results of operations, including, but not limited to statements concerning the following matters: (i) the Company’s ability to regain compliance with Nasdaq listing standards so that the Company’s common stock continues to be listed on the Nasdaq Capital Market; (ii) the Company’s ability to raise capital to continue as a going concern; and (iii) those risks detailed in Adamis’ most recent Annual Report on Form 10-K and subsequent reports filed with the Securities and Exchange Commission (“SEC”), as well as other documents that may be filed by Adamis from time to time with the SEC.
+These statements relate to future events or future results of operations, including, but not limited to statements concerning the following matters: (i) the outcome of any current legal proceedings or future legal proceedings that may be instituted against the parties or others, including proceedings related to the merger transaction with DMK; (ii) whether the combined business of DMK and Adamis will be successful; (iii) whether any DMK product candidates will be successfully developed or commercialized; (iv) the Company’s ability to raise capital to continue as a going concern; and (v) those risks detailed in Adamis’ most recent Annual Report on Form 10-K and subsequent reports filed with the Securities and Exchange Commission (“SEC”), as well as other documents that may be filed by Adamis from time to time with the SEC.
 These statements are only predictions and involve known and unknown risks, uncertainties, and other factors, which may cause Adamis’ actual results to be materially different from the results anticipated by such forward-looking statements.
 Accordingly, you should not rely upon forward-looking statements as predictions of future events.
 Adamis cannot assure you that the events and circumstances reflected in the forward-looking statements will be achieved or occur, and actual results could differ materially from those projected in the forward-looking statements.
-Factors that could cause actual results to differ materially from management’s current expectations include those risks and uncertainties relating to: our ability to maintain the continued listing of the common stock on the Nasdaq Capital Market, including without limitation regaining compliance with the Nasdaq $1.00 minimum bid price requirements and the $35 million market value of listed securities requirement; our cash flow, cash burn, expenses, obligations and liabilities; the outcomes of any litigation, regulatory proceedings, inquiries or investigations that we are or may become subject to; our ability to consummate our previously-announced proposed merger transaction with DMK Pharmaceuticals Corporatoin; and other important factors discussed in the Company’s filings with the Securities and Exchange Commission (“SEC”).
+Factors that could cause actual results to differ materially from management’s current expectations include those risks and uncertainties relating to: our ability to maintain the continued listing of the common stock on the Nasdaq Capital Market, including without limitation regaining compliance with the Nasdaq $1.00 minimum bid price requirements and the $35 million market value of listed securities requirement; our cash flow, cash burn, expenses, obligations and liabilities; the outcomes of any litigation, regulatory proceedings, inquiries or investigations that we are or may become subject to; and other important factors discussed in the Company’s filings with the SEC.
 If we do not obtain required additional equity or debt funding in the near term, our cash resources will be depleted and we could be required to materially reduce or suspend operations, which would likely have a material adverse effect on our business, stock price and our relationships with third parties with whom we have business relationships, at least until additional funding is obtained.
 If we do not have sufficient funds to continue operations or satisfy out liabilities, we could be required to seek bankruptcy protection or other alternatives to attempt to resolve our obligations and liabilities that could result in our stockholders losing most or all of their investment in us.
 You should not place undue reliance on any forward-looking statements.
 Further, any forward-looking statement speaks only as of the date on which it is made, and except as may be required by applicable law, we undertake no obligation to update or release publicly the results of any revisions to these forward-looking statements or to reflect events or circumstances arising after the date of this press release.
 Certain of these risks and additional risks, uncertainties, and other factors are described in greater detail in Adamis’ filings from time to time with the SEC, including its annual report on Form 10-K for the year ended December 31, 2022, and subsequent filings with the SEC, which Adamis strongly urges you to read and consider, all of which are available free of charge on the SEC’s website at http://www.sec.gov.

 Contact: